Greginkansas/-openhab-openhab1wiki/Satel-Alarm-Binding.md

 > NOTE: Satel Binding v1.9+ must be installed in order to use Satel Actions

-The Satel Action bundle provides actions to read event log of the connected alarm system and check current connection status.
+The Satel Action bundle provides actions to read event log of the connected alarm system, check current connection status and override configured user code.

 * `boolean satelIsConnected()` - returns `true` if connected to communication module and `false` otherwise
 * `Object[] satelReadEvent(int eventIndex)` - reads event log record for given index; records must be read one by one from most recent record under index `-1`; see record description below